cheerful/freckle-apidocs/content/v2/invoices.md

     flat_rate
     : *Required if payment_type equals `flat_rate`* **decimal**
-    : The flat rate used as the total dollar amount for hours worked.
+    : The flat rate used as the total amount for hours worked.

 entries_and_expenses_selection